 Trump will not infringe on our rights to worship and peaceably assemble.
 Trump will appoint Supreme Court justices “in the mold of Justice Scalia.”
 As Christians, this should comfort us.
-And yet, while the Supreme Court does have great authority over the law of the land, Christians should not put all of their faith in man.
+And yet, while the Supreme Court does have great authority over the law of the land, Christians should not put all of their faith in mere men.
 Our faith should be in God.

 “How much more do I need to say?
 It would take too long to recount the stories of the faith of Gideon, Barak, Samson, Jephthah, David, Samuel, and all the prophets.”

 In spite of his sins, Samson was given a spot in the “Heroes of Faith” chapter in Hebrews.
 In this chapter, Samson is listed alongside Abraham, Moses and David.
 Sadly, you wouldn’t know that Samson had great faith in God by just looking at the life that he lived.
 Samson was misguided about many things, which is evident by the many mistakes and shortcomings he committed.
 But no one can take away Samson’s spot in Hebrews 11.
 The inspired author of Hebrews lists him with the other great heroes of faith for a reason.